 Sony A7R III versus Sony A7R II

-The Sony Alpha A7R III and the Sony Alpha A7R II are two enthusiast cameras that were officially introduced, respectively, in October 2017 and June 2015.
+The Sony Alpha A7R III and the Sony Alpha A7R II are two enthusiast cameras that were revealed to the public, respectively, in October 2017 and June 2015.
 Both the A7R III and the A7R II are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
 Both cameras offer a resolution of 42.2 megapixel.

-The side-by-side display below illustrates the physical size and weight of the Sony A7R III and the Sony A7R II.
+An illustration of the physical size and weight of the Sony A7R III and the Sony A7R II is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A7R III – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A7R III – represents the basis for the calculations across all the size and weight measures).

 In this particular case, the Sony A7R III and the Sony A7R II have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the A7R II is slightly lighter (4 percent) than the A7R III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.